005 - Too Few or

 The key terminology will be discussed in the lesson but if you are still unsure then you can click on the links below to find the definitions.

-In pairs discuss the advantages and disadvantages of having too many youthful or ageing dependents within a country and write your ideas onto a mini white board.
-We will then discuss your points as a whole group.
+'Think, Pair, Share' Visible Thinking Routine - discuss the advantages and disadvantages of having too many youthful or ageing dependents within a country.

 An anti-natalist policy is a government policy to slow down the fertility rate of a country.
 Where as a pro-natalist policy actively encourages people to procreate.
 Some times these are encouraged by incentives and others they are enforced.
 China is the classic example of an anti-natalist policy.
 Your task is to develop an information guide on LucidPress explaining the impact that a government policy has had on its overall population.
 If you are unsure which one to focus on then there are resources for China's anti-natalist policy in the 'Useful Resources' box below.

 - Location map - remember China is not an island and every map needs a title, key, compass point diagram and scale.

 - How did China's population get so large?

 - Outline of the one child policy.